zmartzone/lua-resty-openidc/README.md

 9kLfCVA/CRBfJNKnz5PWBBxd/3XSEuP/fcWqKGTy7zZso4MTB0NKgWO4duGTgMyZbM4onJPyA0CY
 lAc5Csj0o5Q+oEhPUAVBIF07m4rd0OvAVPOCQ2NJhQSL1oWASbf+fg==
 -----END CERTIFICATE-----]],
+            -- in versions up to 1.6.1 this key would have been secret -- rather than public_key

             -- 3. alternatively one can point to a so-called Discovery document that -- contains "jwks_uri" entry; the jwks endpoint must provide either an "x5c" entry